AF, MF, VF, SAF.

 So there you have it — my complete kit of fast and quiet focus tips for the Contax G.

 HEGR-biased backpedallers will be unconvinced, of course.
 “The camera is too loud, it has a motor.”
-As do M cameras with Leicavits.
+As do M cameras with Leicavits, or all the Leica digital M’s.
 As do the Konica Hexar RF and the Xpan.
 “The shutter is metal, not that quiet Leica kfik that you get from a cloth shutter.”
-True enough, it has a metal shutter just like the Voigtländers, the Konicas, and the Xpans.
+True enough, it has a metal shutter just like the Voigtländers, the Konicas, and the Xpans (or digital Leica M’s).
 Or most any SLR.
 Not that you could tell with the motor running.
 I’m totally convinced that these subtle differences are worth four or five thousand dollars to some people, though I suspect that many of them would pay more for the red dot than the fabric shutter.

 One final handy fact about the correct Contax grip:

 When you use your thumb firmly, it’s a lot easier to use the AE lock too.
 Your index finger is freer to move around.
 Of course, AE is one of those foolish modern features that no proper rangefinder user would want.
-I mean, not before 2002, at which point it became perfect.
+I mean, not before 2002, at which point autoexposure was added to the M7 and declared perfect.